What is compilation?

 2. Syntax Analysis

-• Validates the syntactical structure of tokens received from the lexical analyser
+• Validates the syntactical structure of tokens against the language’s production rules.

-• Creates an abstract syntax tree (AST) from tokens.
-Reports syntax errors if tokens break language rules
+• Creates an abstract syntax tree (AST) from tokens and reports syntax errors with precise locations.

 3. Code Generation

-• Transforms the abstract syntax tree into object code for the target system
+• Translates the intermediate representation (AST) into object code (machine code) for the target system.

 4. Code Optimisation

-• Refines the final code to reduce execution speed and improve memory efficiency
+• Refines the object code to minimize runtime and improve memory efficiency by removing unused or redundant elements.

 Worked Example